ibmverse/verse-developer/_docs/en/01-get-started.md

 &nbsp;

 ### What is the Verse Developer browser extension?
-The Verse Developer browser extension is a tool for developers who are adding customised capabilities to IBM Verse.
-The tool allows an application to be registered with IBM Verse, where each application contains a set of customised capabilities.
+The Verse Developer browser extension is a tool for developers who are adding customised capabilities to HCL Verse.
+The tool allows an application to be registered with HCL Verse, where each application contains a set of customised capabilities.
 One or more applications can be registered using the tool.
 Each application can contain one or more extensions.
 In this tutoiral we will have a look at 2 of the possible types of extensions, templated links and widgets.
-To get a full list of the extension points supported by IBM Verse please go [here](#verse-extension-points).
+To get a full list of the extension points supported by HCL Verse please go [here](#verse-extension-points).

 {:.table .table-striped}
 |                     Name              |                       Usage                     |